AmitaiOvadia/AmitaiOvadia/README.md

 On the right side, you’ll observe the reconstructed 3D points, enhanced with additional annotations:

-* The green plane represents the 'stroke plane.'
+* The green plane represents the 'stroke plane': the imaginary plane through which the insect's wings move during each wingbeat.
 * The three arrows in the center define the insect's internal 3D coordinate system.
 * Each wing features two arrows representing the chord and span (x and y axes) of the wing's coordinate system